Chrome4/TechBlog/README.md

 # Description

-This is a calender app.
+This is a techblog app.

 ## Usage

-Open index.js with live server!
+Create an account if you dont have one and loging to view post and comments!

 ## Link